-the most productive firms expanding product scope as trade costs fall, while the others contract product scope.
+Next, there is a range of papers that predict heterogeneous responses across the firm distribution, with the most productive firms expanding product scope as trade costs fall, while the others contract product scope.
 Dhingra (2013), categorizing firms as a 'brand', argues that varieties within a brand are closer substitutes than varieties across brands, and a cannibalization effect (eating away of the demand for existing products) happens when there is product expansion.
 Trade liberalization or import competition reduces the cannibalization effect by dropping products.
-She also shows that there exists a cut-off in the distribution of firms in terms of exports; firms having a larger export share of sales than the cut-off adds products as a result of trade liberalization, while firms below the cut-off drop products.
+She also points out a cut-off in the distribution of firms in terms of exports; firms having a larger export share of sales than the cut-off adds products as a result of trade liberalization, while firms below the cut-off drop products.
 Qiu and Zhou (2013) reach a similar conclusion as Dhingra (2013) but by allowing firms to differ in terms of productivity.
-Therefore, the different theoretical models on multi-product firms proffer very different and contradictory conclusions regarding the way multi-product firms adjust their product mix in response to changes in trade costs.
+Therefore, different theoretical models on multi-product firms proffer very different and contradictory conclusions regarding the way multi-product firms adjust their product mix in response to changes in trade costs.

 Following these studies, we create a size distribution in terms of total sales and divides firms' into four different quartiles.
-We find that only firms belonging to lower-half of the size distribution alter their product mix by re-focusing on their core product in response to Chinese import competition.
-We find no effect for large firms unlike others.
+We find that only firms belonging to lower-half of the size distribution alter their product mix by re-focusing on their core product in response to Chinese import competition.19 We find no effect for large firms unlike others.
 Our empirical findings therefore provide additional support to the theoretical predictions; shedding light on the crucial issue of differential response or heterogeneity is one of the fundamental aims of our paper.

 Lopresti (2016) also finds heterogeneous effects, in terms of exposure to foreign markets, as a response to a bilateral fall in trade costs.
 Nocke and Yeaple (2014) divide firms according to organizational capital and organizational efficiency and explore the effect with a fall in trade costs.
 Exporters take advantage of the fall in trade costs (in terms of increased access to foreign markets) and increase product scope, whereas, firms which produce strictly for the domestic markets reduce product scope as a result of increased competition from abroad.
 We investigate import competition effects from both domestic and export market.
-We find similar results, reduction of product scope, but only in case of competitive effects from domestic market with no effect from competition in the foreign market.
+We find similar results, reduction of product scope, in case of competitive effects from domestic market with limited effect, in terms of product expansion, for the marginally big exporters from competition in the foreign market.

 Our paper also contributes to the empirical literature on multi-product firms.
-Bernard et al. (2011) document evidence of product-level response of the U.S. multi-product firms to the decline in Canadian tariff rates on U.S. manufacturing imports that accompanied CUSFTA.
+Bernard et al. (2011) documents evidence of product-level responses of the U.S. multi-product firms to decline in Canadian tariff rates on U.S. manufacturing imports that accompanied CUSFTA.
 They find that firms experiencing export tariff reductions greater than the median reduces product scope relative to firms facing tariff reduction less than the median.
 Iacovone et al. (2013) examines the effect of Chinese import competition on intensive and extensive margins of Mexican firms and conclude that the import competition shock causes selection and reallocation at both firm- and product-level and that its impact is highly heterogeneous at the intensive and extensive margins.
 Arkolakis et al. (2015) examine Brazilian exporters and point out that the importance of firm-product extensive margin varies widely across firms of different sizes.
-We also look at the effect on intensive margin (firm sales), but do not find any effect, except for the small firms (or firms belonging to the
+We also look at the effect on intensive margin (firm sales), but do not find any effect, except for the small firms (or firms belonging to the 1st quartile).

-1st quartile).
 The effect on total sales is completely driven by drop in domestic sales and not exports.